 And that's not to comment on the issue of stability: the game's technical problems come back with a vengance in the context of mods, where as of time of writing I can find at least a handful of threads on reddit and the like about the tools like the "Tactical Debugger" crashing without even a mod loaded, let alone when you're trying to reconcile many mods, the classic bugbear of modding through the years.
 Getting the mod that removes the various game-enforced pauses is almost a must to play the game, but also to develop, since otherwise you're going to run into "the turn that never ends" rather frequently trying to change to the games actual mechanical logic.

 There's also a feeling that a lot of what was cut was left for modders to restore if they liked it so much, and I mega-loathe that attitude.
-It's exploitative of the fanbase and the kind of thing that's done by a corporation that'll have the stock IVR 'your money is important to us' line while all the same screwing you as hard as they can get away with.
+It's exploitative of the fanbase and the kind of thing that's done by a corporation that'll have the stock IVR 'your time is important to us' line while all the same screwing you as hard as they can get away with.
 Let's call it for what it is: lazy.
 And that's at best.
 There's so much this game could have been, and that's not on the modders, that's on Firaxis, whom a friend of mine paid almost 80 dollars to buy this game from for me as a birthday gift.

 - Buyer Beware: Significant framerate drops and driver stalls on nVidia graphics cards, even very powerful cards such as the Titan, have been reported, and I personally suffered from many myself.